Tennessee Volunteers: Overview

 The Tennessee Volunteers have competed in the Southeastern Conference since its inception in 1932 and have consistently been at the top.
 The Vols have adopted a tradition for competing in every sport often resulting in many teams being ranked in the top 25.
 Tennessee has been known for its football and women's basketball programs that have both featured several famous coaches including Robert Neyland and Pat Summitt.
 Tennessee's football team won the first ever BCS National Championship Game and also represents the 9th winningest program in the NCAA.
-Tennessee women's basketball team won the 2007 and 2008 National Championships earning Pat Summit her eighth NCAA national title, which was at the time the most in college basketball.
+Tennessee women's basketball team won the 2007 and 2008 National Championships earning Pat Summitt her eighth NCAA national title, which was at the time the most in college basketball.
 Overall Tennessee has won 158 regular season SEC championships, 41 SEC tournament championships, and 23 national championships in women's basketball, football, men's indoor and outdoor track & field, women's indoor and outdoor track & field, and men's swimming & diving.
 The only Tennessee sport that does not compete in the SEC is women's rowing which competes in Big 12.
 The rowing team formerly competed in Conference USA.
 They won the 2010 Conference USA rowing championship.

 Many of Tennessee's traditions come from the early 20th century.
 Tennessee's orange and white colors were selected by Charles Moore, a member of the first football team in 1891.
 They were later approved by a student body vote.
 The colors were chosen because of the common American daisy which grew on The Hill, an area of campus surrounding UT's most notable building, Ayres Hall.
 The orange color is distinct to the school, dubbed "UT Orange", and has been offered by The Home Depot for sale as a paint, licensed by the university.
 Home games at Neyland Stadium have been described as a "sea of Orange" due to the large number of fans wearing the school color; the moniker Big Orange, as in "Go Big Orange!", derives from the usage of UT Orange.